-The TC Camp Unconference provides a local conference for technical communicators that is driven by the members of that community–writers, editors, designers, and the people who support them.
+TC Camp’s Unconference is a local conference for technical communicators that is driven by the members of the community–writers, editors, designers, and the people who support them.

 TC Camp events are free to attend.
 Several morning workshops are available at low cost, thanks to the support of our vendors and sponsors.
 The workshops are voted on by the community and are always a hit with attendees.

-If you’re unfamiliar with the term “unconference,” it’s basically a conference where the topics/sessions are defined by the attendees on the day of the event.
+If you're unfamiliar with the term “unconference,” it is a type of conference where the topics/sessions are decided by the attendees on the day of the event.
 An unconference is an event where users suggest topics, get together and discuss them in detail.
-There are no presenters, but rather you gather at a table with other like-minded people who want to discuss the selected topic.
-The day starts with optional workshops run by techcomm luminaries, then the unconference is held in the afternoon.
+There are no presenters, but rather a meeting of like-minded people who want to discuss the selected topic.
+The day starts with optional workshops run by tech comm luminaries, and then the unconference is held in the afternoon.

-TC Camp is free (except for a nominal charge for a workshop and lunch, both optional), and is a full day of learning, sharing, and networking for techcomm professionals.
+TC Camp is free (minus a nominal fee for an optional workshop and lunch), and is a full day of learning, sharing, and networking for tech comm professionals.

 How the TC Camp Unconference Got Started